List of birds of the Dominican Republic

 The following is a list of the bird species recorded in the Dominican Republic.
-The avifauna of the Dominican Republic included a total of 320 species as of July 2022, according to Bird Checklists of the World (Avibase).
-Of them, 14 have been introduced by humans and 81 are rare or accidental.
-One is endemic and an additional 28 species are endemic to the island of Hispaniola, which the Dominican Republic shares with Haiti.
-One species is extinct.
+The avifauna of the Dominican Republic included a total of 331 species as of October 2024, according to Bird Checklists of the World (Avibase).
+Of them, 16 have been introduced by humans and 85 are rare or accidental.
+One is endemic and an additional 28 species are endemic to the island of Hispaniola.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 The following tags have been used to highlight several categories of occurrence.